influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/multiple-fields-in-calculations.md

 ## Pivot fields into columns
 Use [`pivot()`](/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/pivot/)
-to pivot each field into a column so every row includes a value for each field.
-Pivot on the `_time` column to align field values by time.
+to align multiple fields by time.

 {{% note %}}
 To correctly pivot on `_time`, points for each field must have identical timestamps.